Jim Fitzpatrick’s art has been an important influence on muraling in two ways.

 “I had never heard the story of King Nuada before.
 Then I read the story.
 Wow!
 What a yarn!
 Nuada Of The Silver Arm is one of my favourite stories.
 As one of the Tuatha Dé Danann you had to be whole and physically perfect to hold the kingship.
 Nuada lost an arm in the first battle of Moy Tura and so he lost his kingship.
 He went into the other world, to middle earth, fought through trials and tribulations until Dıan Cécht made a silver arm for Nuada and he was restored to the kingship for another twenty years.
 But the moral of the story to me was that, no matter what happens, get up again and fight back.
 No matter how bad the situation you are in, you get back up and fight again.
 Do not let people isolate you.
 Get up and fight again.
 It was very inspiring!”

-The cover of The Book Of Conquests is part of larger image ‘Nuada The High King‘ but this central figure of this image would appear is several murals.
+The front cover of The Book Of Conquests is part of larger image ‘Nuada The High King‘ but the central figure of this image would appear in several murals.

 Gerard started incorporating Fitzpatrick’s imagery into the art he was producing in prison:

-Fitzpatrick’s original can be seen on his twitter feed.
+Fitzpatrick’s original can be seen here.
 This image also appeared on the cover of issue #1 of Elenna in 1984, drawn by “P O’Neill”.

-‘Nuada Before The Battle Of Moy Tura’, painted by Mo Chara for daughter Gerada’s fourth birthday, 1983.
+‘Nuada Before The Battle Of Moy Tura’, painted in prison by Gerard for daughter Gerada’s fourth birthday, 1983.

 ‘The Dream Of Nuada’ “on white artistic cardboard … It took me about two months to do that.”